SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 # 🌻⛏️👾 SNcomp packetcrypt miner

 These packetcrypt miners are pre-compiled by Siem, with custom flags and tinkering.
 Use at your own risk.
-No warranty. **Expect no support**, but I do **try** my best to offer help on the PKT Discord, PKT.Chat.
+No warranties. **Expect no support**, but I do **try** my best to help on the PKT Discord, PKT.Chat.

 - include jemalloc flag for supported devices